Apache 2.0TypeScriptZero Dependencies

 for AI Agents.

 The cognitive core extracted from ZenAI — tested, proven, open source.
-12 algorithms that teach your AI to remember, forget, and sleep.
+15 algorithms (9 foundational + 6 PMA components) that teach your AI to remember, forget, and sleep.

 Hebbian LearningFSRS Spaced RepetitionSleep ConsolidationBayesian ConfidenceEbbinghaus DecayEmotional Tagging7-Layer MemoryMemoryCoordinatorCross-Context